Deductions: expenses other than travel: expenses from F to Z

 For the amount that may be deducted for laundry costs for employees not covered by a flat rate expense deduction, see EIM32485.

-In some cases you may wish to consider introducing a locally agreed deduction.
-If so, see EIM32725.
+In some cases, you may wish to consider introducing a locally agreed deduction.

-The flowchart at EIM32730a sets out the steps to be followed to determine the amount of any flat rate deduction.
+This flowchart sets out the steps to follow to determine the amount of any flat rate deduction.